 Kibou no Kane:

-“Ieji” means the road home and the song is commonly mistaken as a Japanese creation here in Japan, and many Brits will associate it with fresh bread and country lanes.
+“Ieji” means the road home and the song is commonly mistaken as a Japanese original, and many Brits will associate it with fresh bread and country lanes as it was used in the famous 1973 Hovis bread commercial director by a young Ridley Scott.
 This tune is actually a snippet from a piece originally composed by Czech composer Antonín Leopold Dvořák, called Symphony No. 9 (From the New World).
 Lyrics were added to the second movement of this composition by one of Dvořák’s pupils, William Arms Fisher, and it was named “Goin’ Home”.
 You can find this one in Nakano Ward.

 The Classic Hovis bread commercial: